The three biggest opportunities for banks right now

 With access to more data, the potential to easily create new products is an exciting possibility.
 Incumbent banks can utilise financial integrations to add additional value to their core products by offering a wide range of solutions such as business financial management or cash flow forecasting tools.
 By up-selling access to them, banks can create additional revenue streams or offer them for free to develop valuable customer relationships.

 Previously, banks have relied on their busy bank managers and their long standing relationships to hold off their digital competition, however, it is apparent that this strategy is changing.
 We are moving towards times of greater innovation within the SME banking space.

 Access to real-time data from multiple sources is the only way to truly understand and respond to the changing financial needs of a business.
 With greater insight, incumbents can offer bespoke solutions to their customers based on their current financial position.
 Relationship Managers can spot both good and bad performance indicators sooner and recommend bespoke products and services based on this knowledge.
 By shifting from a reactive to a proactive approach, banks can vastly improve the standard of service they are able to offer, changing their relationship with customers for the better and ultimately securing greater retention rates.

 The pandemic has ushered in a new era in business banking and traditional providers will need to adapt their offering in order to remain competitive.
-Incumbent banks have the opportunity to capitalize on this industry-wide shift by investing in tools that facilitate digitization, interoperability between systems, and hyper-personalization.
+Incumbent banks have the opportunity to capitalise on this industry-wide shift by investing in tools that facilitate digitisation, interoperability between systems, and hyper-personalisation.
 Doing so will not only ensure they retain customers, it will also save time, lower costs, and minimise bad debt.